St Mary's Residence

 With sweeping views of Auckland's sparkling Waitemata Harbour, St Mary's Residence is a private designer haven of stylish luxury accommodation in the heart of St Mary's Bay.

-The three stylish King bedrooms (the Pacific Ocean Master Suite, Courtyard Garden Suite and Companion Room) are furnished in the utmost comfort and style, all with ensuite bathrooms, with the Master Suite featuring a private courtyard with harbor views.
+The four stylish King bedrooms (the Pacific Ocean Master Suite, Courtyard Garden Suite and Companion Rooms) are furnished in the utmost comfort and style, all with en suite bathrooms, with the Master Suite featuring a private courtyard with harbor views.

 Across a versatile array of stylish and relaxed dining spaces, feel restored, revived and rejuvenated with fresh, nutritious and personalized meals, often harnessing organic and seasonal ingredients and local artisan produce from Auckland and New Zealand.
 Should you wish to completely escape from outside influences, we can arrange for a well provisioned gourmet pantry should you wish to self cater.